- Energy-efficient living

 - Consider the water efficiency of products or features as well as any waste products from maintaining your equipment such as used motor oil.

-If you're in the market for new lawn tools, you can reduce your energy use by doing some pre-purchase research.
+If you’re in the market for new garden and lawn tools, you can reduce your energy use and environmental impact by doing some pre-purchase research.
+For example, a two-stroke leaf blower used for 1 hour can emit the same level of emissions of oxides of nitrogen as a car, and as much hydrocarbons as 150 cars used for an hour.

-If you're planning on planting a new lawn, consider talking to an expert about the best species of grass for your climate and circumstances.
-By choosing a suitable variety, you'll not only minimise water usage, you may also reduce how much lawn maintenance you need to do.
-Planning your grassed areas to be the right size for your needs will also help reduce the amount of work and resources you need to put in.
+If you're planning on planting a new lawn, talking to an expert about the best species of grass for your climate and circumstances may be helpful.
+By choosing a suitable variety you'll minimise water usage and reduce lawn maintenance.

 Choosing a mower